Communication Disorders in Kids are More Common than You Think

 Over 10% of children have a communication disorder, which is among the most common disabilities among kids.
 According to the National Institute on Deafness and Other Communication Disorders:

-• For kids between the ages of 3-17, nearly 1 in 12 has had a disorder related to voice, speech, language, or swallowing
+• For kids between the ages of 3-17, nearly 1 in 12 has had a disorder related to voice, speech disorders, language, or swallowing

 • Nearly 11% of children among children ages 3-6 have a communication disorder

 These statistics highlight that communication disorders are much more common in children than we think.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) categorizes communication disorders into four distinct groups, providing a comprehensive framework for understanding these issues.
 Though it’s common, identifying and addressing communication disorders is often delayed for quite some time.
-Untreated symptoms can profoundly impact learning, behavior, and social engagement.
+Untreated symptoms can profoundly impact learning, behavior, and social engagement, often coexisting with other developmental disorders such as autism and intellectual disabilities.
 This affects performance in school as well as cognitive and social development.
 Being aware of common communication disorders and their impact is crucial to being able to identify and effectively address symptoms!

 There are several types of communication disorders which are often related.
 They involve varying levels of difficulty with speech, voice, and language comprehension.
 Common disorders include: